Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-Now, because $(\leq,Q\times\+N^{\mathtt C})$ is a well-quasi-order by Dickson's Lemma, \begin{enumerate} \item for all $i$, the set $\MinPre(\sigma_i)$ is finite, and \item any bad sequence, i.e. any sequence $\sigma_0,\sigma_{1},\dots$ where $\sigma_i\not\leq\sigma_j$ for all $i<j$, is finite. \end{enumerate} Therefore, an algorithm for \probref{pb-lcn} can proceed by exploring a tree of prefixes of potential minimal witnesses, which has finite degree by~\eqref{wqo1} and finite height by~\eqref{wqo2}, hence by K\H{o}nig's Lemma is finite.
+{Now, because $Q$ and ${\mathtt C}$ are finite, $(Q\times\+N^{\mathtt C},{\leq})$ is a well-quasi-order by Dickson's Lemma, thus {\roman{enumi}} \begin{enumerate} \item for all $i$, the set $\MinPre(\sigma_i)$ is finite, and \item any bad sequence, i.e. any sequence $\sigma_0,\sigma_{1},\dots$ where $\sigma_i\not\leq\sigma_j$ for all $i<j$, is finite. \end{enumerate} Therefore, an algorithm for \probref{pb-lcn} can proceed by exploring a tree of prefixes of potential minimal witnesses, which has finite degree by~\eqref{wqo1} and finite height by~\eqref{wqo2}, hence by K\H{o}nig's Lemma is finite.}